I travel a lot; I hate having my life disrupted by routine.

 Solar Panels & 6-Volt Batteries

-Our Main Power Source
+Our Main Power Source and One of Our Best Investments

-I’ll say right now that living in Michigan and trying to find anyone knowledgeable on solar power is like finding someone who knows about ice-skating in Mexico.
+I’ll say right now that living in Michigan and trying to find anyone knowledgeable on solar power at the time of this build, was like finding someone who knows about ice-skating in Mexico.
 Again, I was doing hours of research on the internet and finally found a site where they knew what they were doing.
-AM Solar actually makes solar panels specifically for the RV industry and tests all their own equipment in the real world environment of RVing themselves.

-I’ll also say that AM Solar has one of the friendliest and knowledgeable staffs I spoke with in my research, I called a few different times and each time was treated like a good friend by Kathy, who was busy with her end of the year inventory.
 Their panels at AM Solar are smaller and lighter than most of the competitions and their kits come with everything needed to get you on your way to self sustaining renewable power.
-I’m not too much of the handy man type and know nothing about electrical wiring, so I made an appointment to have the guys at General RV install the system for us.
+I’m not too much of the handy man type and know nothing about electrical wiring, so I made an appointment to have the guys at General RV install the system for us

-A 3 panel solar system installed with AM 100 Solar panels mounted upfront on the roof of the coach.
-We were able to fit 3 panels up top and have room for one more if we see we need it later down the road.
 For right now, I think this system will do us well.
 This is another time we were thanking ourselves for having the fully supported roof from the factory so we didn't have to worry about where we were putting the panels.

 Carl, the master electrician over at General RV does some of the best work I’ve seen in years, and I can’t say enough about how professional the instillation looks.

 If you're thinking of installing a full solar set-up and planning on camping like you do when you're plugged into shore power, then save your money.
 There are many things you need to learn with Solar and for us, all of them seem fully justifiable.
-Learning to conserve our power consumption is something that really made us think about how much energy we normally wasted in the real world.
+Learning to conserve our power consumption is something that really made us think about how much energy we normally wasted back in the real world.

 We've also learned to conserve in almost everything we do.
-During the daytime while we're traveling, we charge all our camera batteries or cell phones off the 400 watt inverter that's hardwired in the truck.
-We've learned to use a smaller 400 watt inverter inside the camper when we are just working on the computers and not have to fire up the larger 2000 watt inverter.
+During the daytime while we're traveling, we charge all our camera batteries or cell phones off the 400 watt inverter that's hardwired inside the truck cab and wired to our truck batteries.

-Another thing we've learned, was the solar panels on the roof actually shield a bit of the sun from heating up the camper, and our bedroom tends to stay a little cooler being under the panels footprint.
 What I'm trying to get at is if you only camp a few weekends a year, then I don't think the switch to solar is worth the added cost at this point.
-If more people were to dabble with the technology which would bring the high price down, then this would be a different story.
+If more people were to dabble with the technology which would bring the high prices down, then this would be a different story.

 If manufacturers were to start building RV's with solar panels standard, or RV's set-up for Boondocking in the first place, I think this would really help this type of traveling become mainstream.
 Until that day, I'm glad we built ours the way we did, and I look forward to learning better ways to conserve our consumption habits.